illinois-cs241/illinois-cs241.github.io/_docs/mini_valgrind.md

 * `invalid_addresses`: stores the number of times the user has tried to `realloc` or `free` an invalid pointer

 Since we keep track of this data, we can show the user how much memory they've allocated, just like the real Valgrind.
 We can also find out how much memory a user might be leaking, by subtracting `total_memory_freed` from `total_memory_requested`.

+If you look in `mini_valgrind.h`, you'll notice that these are declared as `extern` variables.
+This allows variables to live somewhere else beside the line where you are 'declaring' them, pushing the responsibility of providing a real location in memory for these variables elsewhere and letting the [linker](https://stackoverflow.com/questions/3322911/what-do-linkers-do) resolve the variable name to where memory is actually reserved.
+This [link](https://stackoverflow.com/questions/496448/how-to-correctly-use-the-extern-keyword-in-c) has a nice explanation of how to use this. __In order to prevent your code from crashing, you will have to declare these variables as globals in `mini_valgrind.c`__.

 ## Testing